Are you wondering if is Guadalajara safe or not?

 Take into account that Mexico City is visited by many more tourists each year.

-So long as you take with you your common sense when thinking of your places to visit in Guadalajara you’ll be fine.
+So long as you take with you your common sense when thinking of places to visit in Guadalajara you’ll be fine.

 There are some really good anti-theft backpacks on the market today that can assist you in concealing your valuables in an intelligent way.